-Get a clear overview of the types of absorbable sutures, their uses, and how to choose the right suture for dental and oral surgery procedures.
+Get a clear overview of the main types of absorbable sutures, their properties, and how to choose the right suture for optimal dental and surgical outcomes.

 Key Takeaways